 On October 14, 1933, part of Dillinger’s gang, let by bandits Walter Dietrich and Harry Copeland, robbed the Auburn Police Department, stealing bullet-proof vests, ammunition, and amongst other weapons, a Thompson submachine gun.

 The prized piece in the display is the very same Thompson submachine gun.
 Returned to the Auburn Police Department from the FBI in 2014, police officials decided the best place for public display is at the Museum.
 Auburn Chief of Police Martin McCoy says, “The Auburn Cord Duesenberg Automobile Museum is where this piece of history belongs and we are very happy it is now on display for others to see and enjoy”.
+The museum has recently added a 1933 Ford V-8 that once belonged to Indiana sheriff Lillian Holley, who was stationed at the Crown Point jail during John Dillinger's short stay at the facility in 1934.
+Shortly after being booked into the Crown Point jail John Dillinger orchestrated an escape with the aid of a wooden gun.
+After making his escape, Dillinger stole the Ford and made it north to Chicago before being captured by federal agents.

 Step back in time and enjoy the display of Auburns, Cords and Duesenbergs of the classic era (1925 – 1937) in their magnificent Art Deco Company Showroom!
 Walk across the terrazzo floor, lit by Art Deco chandeliers and sconces that highlight the elegance, beauty, and depth of this impressive space, just as it did in 1930.
 Browse among these classic cars, rich in history, technological innovation, luxury and beauty, a combination that defined the Auburn Automobile Company.